 For the home cook who keeps accidentally slicing their fingers

-For the home cook who takes farm-to-table seriously
+For the home cook who gets excited by a project

 For the home cook who has everything

 If you’re truly stumped about what to get them, a nice olive oil will always be a win.
 This particular bottle works well for finishing, dipping, and making dressings.
 Chef Matt Hyland says, “It’s buttery and grassy at the same time, which is a combo you don’t usually get.”
 If you want to peruse some more, we have plenty other olive-oil recommendations.